-Bishops’ House is the oldest surviving building in Norton Lees.
-Now a small Sheffield residential suburb, Norton Lees was once a tiny village in the parish of Norton which included a large part of what is now southern Sheffield, and at the edges of the valleys cut by the Sheaf and its tributary the Meers Brook.
+Bishops’ House was built in 1554, during the short but turbulent reign of Mary Tudor (1553 to 1558) and appears to be the last surviving building from that era in the tiny village of Norton Lees.
+Norton Lees was a village in the parish of Norton which included a large part of what is now southern Sheffield, and at the edges of the valleys cut by the Sheaf and its tributary the Meers Brook.
 Norton in the sixteenth century was the principal scythe making community in the North of England.
 These are a few brief notes about the area.

 Maps covering individual areas such as Woodseats, Heeley and Norton in the 1720s and 1740s show a completely rural area with the land divided into fields for agriculture and only the beginnings of any nucleated settlement.